cygilbert/dash_mobile_games/README.md

 - Implement filter on:
     - PEGI
     - Price
-- Companies selector is not very precise because we did not find data about connection between big companies and affiliated studios
+- Companies selector is not very precise because we did not find data about connection between big companies and their affiliated studios
 - Strange lack of games for recent years

 ## Built With